 Medical Editor: John P. Cunha, DO, FACOEP

 Tecfidera (dimethyl fumarate) is a fumaric acid ester used to treat relapsing forms of multiple sclerosis (MS).
-Side effects from the use of Tecfidera can include flushing, abdominal pain, diarrhea and nausea.
+Side effects of Tecfidera include:

 The starting dose of Tecfidera is 120 mg twice daily for seven days by mouth.
 After seven days, maintenance doses of Tecfidera are 240 mg taken twice daily by mouth.
 Tecfidera may interact with other drugs.
-Tell your doctor all medications you use.
-Tecfidera should only be given to a pregnant woman if the benefit of the drug justifies the risk of harm to the fetus.
-It is not known if Tecfidera passes through human milk.
-Because of this, Tecfidera should be cautiously administered to a breastfeeding woman.
+Tell your doctor all medications and supplements you use.
+Tell your doctor if you are pregnant or plan to be become pregnant before using Tecfidera; it is unknown how it would affect a fetus.
+There is a pregnancy registry that monitors pregnancy outcomes in women exposed to Tecfidera during pregnancy and you may be encouraged to enroll.
+It is unknown if Tecfidera passes into breast milk.
+Consult your doctor before breastfeeding.

 Our Tecfidera (dimethyl fumarate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following important adverse reactions are described elsewhere in labeling:

 - Anaphylaxis and Angioedema [see WARNINGS AND PRECAUTIONS].